Scots cricket institutionally racist, review finds

 An interim report, released in April, revealed that more than 200 people had come forward to give evidence.

+"Cricket should be a welcoming place for everyone and not somewhere that racism or any form of discrimination takes place.
+The Cricket Scotland Board is truly sorry to everyone who has experienced racism in cricket in Scotland," a spokesperson said.

+"We would like to sincerely thank everyone who has been involved in contributing to the review, however the board is not in a position to comment on the independent review's report as we will not see it until it is published publicly on Monday."

-Cricket Scotland said it would work to implement any recommendations made as part of the review.
+It said it would work to implement any recommendations made as part of the review.

 It is understood SportScotland is extremely concerned by the review's findings and will keep all options on the table, including the withdrawal of funding to Cricket Scotland.